MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Import-CMQuery.md

 # Import-CMQuery

 ## SYNOPSIS

-Imports a set of exported queries to Configuration Manager.
+Import a set of exported queries to Configuration Manager.

 ## SYNTAX